 The National Electronic Injury Surveillance System has been collecting and monitoring data from one specific and common summertime activity.
 For the past several years, the organization has been collecting data related to boat tubing injuries in the United States.
 A group recently analyzed this data and released their surprising findings just in time for summer.

-Nationwide Children's Hospital in Ohio has been looking at the data collected by NEISS and found that there were 7,216 tubing accidents that required victims to take a trip to the emergency room in 2009.
+Nationwide Children's Hospital in Ohio has been looking at the data collected by NEISS and found that there were 7,216 boating accidents involving tubes that required victims to take a trip to the emergency room in 2009.
 This is much higher than the 2,068 injuries recorded just a decade before.
-In the past 10 years, there has been an average of 65 tubers that treated in an ER every single day.
+In the past 10 years, there has been an average of 65 tubers that were treated in an ER every single day.

 According to reports, both adults and children are at risk of getting injured, but their injuries vary.
 Children are more likely to suffer a head injury while adults are more likely to suffer from hurt knees, sprains and strains.